- Understand the top 14 must-have skills to be an employable data scientist

 - Fundamentals of Regression Analysis

 - Getting Started with scikit-learn (sklearn) for Machine Learning

-The best way to learn machine learning is by practicing on problem statements.
-Analytics Vidhya offers a variety of practice problems that you can work at anytime.
+The best way to learn machine learning is by practicing problem statements.
+Analytics Vidhya offers a variety of practice problems that you can work on at any time.
 You can also attend HackLive – a guided community hackathon and learn from experts as they solve problems right in front of you and make your contribution by participating in the hackathon.
 You can learn more here –

 Data Science Skill #7: Deep Learning

-Motivated by smart assistants or the or the cool self-driven car segment or perhaps the funny videos created using deepfakes?
+Motivated by smart assistants or the cool self-driven car segment or perhaps the funny videos created using deepfakes?
 All has been possible due to Deep Learning.
 It is a high growth vertical in the field of Artificial Intelligence thanks to advancements in data storage capabilities and computational advancement.

 To excel in this field, you must be well versed in programming (preferably with Python) and have a good grip on linear algebra and mathematics.
 To start off, you can start building basic models and then jump to advanced models like CNN, RNN, and more.

 Libraries like TensorFlow, Keras, and PyTorch are a must if you are want to build your career in deep learning.
 You can check out these resources to start your career –